estelita24601/final-project-5001/planning.md

 * first sort by main feature
 * as doing this put tasks with the same value for the main feature in their own mini lists
-* then run the other sort functions on those mini lists
+* then run the other sort functions on those mini-lists
 * then put it all back together somehow
 * helper function(s) to make mini lists and to merge them back into one list

 Overall sorting:

 * create new list with items in new order to replace old list or is that too expensive?

-User errors to account for:

-* empty task name

-* incorrect date format

-* warn them with GUI and don't let them click add/save until input is acceptable